 And do not kid yourself.
 Healthcare is not free under socialism.
 The cost is the same under capitalism because the collective care burden of its people (roughly) is.
 Socialistic societies merely ask more for health insurance upfront by taking more out of people’s paychecks.
 Capitalistic societies depend more on the acute risk and payout borne by an elective health insurance program, fraught with sneaky exemptions.

 The strength and resistance to pathogens define the health of a human being (or any other species).
-But, unfortunately, with seventy percent of Americans chronically dependent on prescription drugs, many antidepressants, the needs of the evolutionary walking-dead has spawned a gigantic vending machine of medicine instead.
+But, unfortunately, with seventy percent of Americans chronically dependent on prescription drugs and many antidepressants, the needs of the evolutionary walking-dead have spawned a gigantic vending machine of medicine instead.

-That approach has evolved to make insurance companies the arbiters of the care a patient receives, not the doctor.
-The payout to doctors, often below 50% of billings, makes doctors recommend treatment that is not most effective but allows them to pay for their time.
+That approach has evolved to make insurance companies the arbiters of patient care, not the doctor.
+The payout to doctors, often below 50% of billings, makes doctors recommend less effective treatment that allows them to pay for their time.

-The plot thickens how primary care physicians are now being made responsible for the effectiveness of the drugs they prescribe to their patients, a responsibility that exposes doctors unjustly to the lofty promises made by pharmaceutical companies and the inherent lack of absolutism in the understanding of the human body.
+The plot thickens, and primary care physicians are now being made responsible for the effectiveness of the drugs they prescribe to their patients.
+This responsibility exposes doctors unjustly to the lofty promises of pharmaceutical companies and the inherent lack of absolutism in understanding the human body.

-Care suffers greatly as doctors become more and more enslaved by health insurance companies and less driven by morals and merit to do the right thing for patients.
+Care suffers greatly as doctors become increasingly enslaved by health insurance companies and less driven by morals and merit to do the right thing for patients.
 Again, the absence of a human theory has created practices that consistently damage the evolutionary excellence of humanity.

-Crypto is like a religion, not becoming more true because you can find more believers.
+Crypto is like a religion, not becoming more accurate because you can find more believers.

-Unsurprisingly, in a country where fake wrestling is enormously popular, a giant pool of believers in anything exists.
+Unsurprisingly, a giant pool of believers in anything exists in a country where fake wrestling is enormously popular.
 Thus, investing in crypto makes sense as long as the supply of those greater-fool believers is not depleted.

-Currencies are a consequence, not the cause of human performance.
+Currencies are a consequence, not the cause, of human performance.
 For human performance delivered through products or services rendered, instill trust in the “I owe you” that pays for them.
-Crypto lacks the exchange of any kind of production, and thus lacks intrinsic value capable of improving humanity.
+Crypto lacks the exchange of any production and thus lacks intrinsic value capable of improving humanity.

-To suggest crypto changes our economics for the better is, again, an ill-formed inference from consequence to cause.
-A currency is a consequence, not the cause of human ingenuity and performance.
+To suggest crypto changes our economics for the better is an ill-formed inference from consequence to cause.
+A currency is a consequence, not the cause, of human ingenuity and performance.
 Grave depravity of reason is the malaise at the foundation of the faith in a currency that does not comport with or spawn human excellence.
 Kill it before it kills us.

-And yet, I came to find out asset management allocators, sometimes referred to as expert risk managers, understand very little about the actual risk they deploy as part of their distribution strategy.
-Ten levels of bottom-heavy diversified embedded risk before a single dollar is spent comprises the standard operating procedure by which asset managers expect consistent investment returns.
+And yet, I found that asset management allocators, sometimes referred to as expert risk managers, need to understand more about the actual risk they deploy as part of their distribution strategy.
+Ten bottom-heavy diversified embedded risk levels before a single dollar is spent comprise the standard operating procedure by which asset managers expect consistent investment returns.

-Moreover, the default, highly socialized, stacked, and interdependent investment allocation strategy regurgitates hindsight with the infinite regression of an index of self to narrow the investment thesis and, therefore, diminishes humanity’s fractal expansion.
+Moreover, the default, highly socialized, stacked, and interdependent investment allocation strategy regurgitates hindsight with the infinite regression of an index of self to narrow the investment thesis and diminish humanity’s fractal expansion.
 Therefore, I devoted and narrated a video on the subject.

 As I predicted some fifteen years ago, the unchecked rush for anything called innovation moves power from government institutions to technology companies.
 It opens the unprotected doors to nation-state sovereignty.

-Few people were listening to me then, but the chickens of the right to sovereignty have come back to roost.
+Few people listened to me then, but the chickens of the right to sovereignty have returned to roost.
 Suddenly, technology companies are getting sued left and right to combat their overt constitutional overreach.
-Who cares, say a few venture capitalists who escaped the wrath of subpriming, pumped and dumped their private shares, and made a killer return to make them look like humanitarian geniuses.
+Who cares?
+Say a few venture capitalists who escaped the wrath of subpriming, pumped and dumped their private shares, and made a killer return to make them look like humanitarian geniuses.

-The constructs we in the United States have built promote and preserve our megalomaniac agenda to remain on the leaderboard we ourselves invented.
+The constructs we built in the United States promote and preserve our megalomaniac agenda to remain on the leaderboard we invented.
 But nature does not care.
-Therefore, the normalization of human truth must shift to our best proxy of nature’s truth, for humanity (and my daughter in it) to excel and live as long as humanly possible.
+Therefore, the normalization of human truth must shift to our best proxy of nature’s truth for humanity (and my daughter in it) to excel and live as long as humanly possible.

-Precisely for the reasons above and many more engrained fallacies in society I can talk about, did I begin some eight years ago to invent a new theory and operating system for humanity.
-The specifics I am happy to discuss through my advisory.
+For the reasons above and many more engrained fallacies in society, I can talk about how I began to invent a new theory and operating system for humanity eight years ago.
+I am happy to talk about the specifics through my advisory.